Close

 • Complete the annual Code check-in

-• Provide information on the engineering activities that your organisation delivers or funds, enabling you to link up with others via Code Connect (coming soon!)
+• Provide information on the engineering activities that your organisation delivers or funds, enabling you to link up with others via Code Connect

 • Reconfirm the commitment every 2 years